PPML/tabby/utilities/inst/about-tabby.md

 HIV, Viral Hepatitis, STD, and TB Prevention Epidemiologic and Economic Modeling Agreement (NEEMA, \# 5U38PS004644-01).

-### Organization
+### Organization of the tool

 Tabby has three pages with interactive visualizations: *Estimates, Time Trends,* and *Age Groups.* Each page can be accessed from the menu bar at the top of the page.

-The *Estimates* page visualizes predicted TB outcomes at five major time points:
+The *Estimates* page visualizes predicted TB outcomes at five major time
-2016, 2025, 2050, 2075, and 2100.
+points: 2016, 2025, 2050, 2075, and 2100.

 The *Time Trends* page depicts predicted TB outcomes for each individual year from 2016 to 2100.

 The *Age Groups* page visualizes predicted TB outcomes for a specified year subdivided into 11 age groups.

 #### Estimates page

 User options are shown in a column on the left.
 The user specifies:

 *Comparator:* results can be shown as absolute values for each outcome in each year, as a percentage of the base case scenario in the same year, or as a percentage of the base case scenario in 2016.

 *Subgroup:* results can be shown for the total population, or for a subgroup described by nativity (US-born, non-US-born), and broad age groups (0-24 years, 25-64 years, 65+ years).

 *Outcome:* results can be shown for five different outcomes:

-- 'Incident TB infections' representing the annual number of incident *M. tb (Mycobacterium tuberculosis)* infections per million due to transmission within the US (includes reinfection of individuals with prior infection, excludes immigrants entering the US with established LTBI);
+-   'Incident TB Infections' representing the annual number of incident *M. tb (Mycobacterium tuberculosis)* infections per million due to transmission within the US (includes reinfection of individuals with LTBI, excludes immigrants entering the US with established LTBI);

 -   'LTBI Prevalence' representing the percentage of individuals with latent TB infection in a given year;

 -   'Active TB Incidence' representing the annual number of notified TB cases per million, including TB cases identified after death;

-- 'MDR-TB in incident TB cases' representing the percentage of all incident TB cases with multidrug-resistent TB (MDR-TB); and
+-   'MDR-TB in Incident TB Cases' representing the percentage of all incident TB cases with multidrug-resistant TB (MDR-TB); and

 -   'TB-Related Deaths' representing annual TB-attributable mortality per million.

 *Scenarios:* results can be shown for up to seven scenarios selected by the user, describing hypothetical changes to current TB prevention and control activities (‘Modeled Scenarios'), or trends in major epidemiological determinants ('Sensitivity Analyses').
 Descriptions for each scenario are provided below.

 *Download:* clicking on a button initiates download of the visualization itself (.png, .pdf, .pptx) or the estimates underlying the visualization (.csv, .xlsx).